 Perkins Loans are available to students who have extreme financial need.
 Typically, students are offered Perkins Loans only if there is additional need after the maximum Federal Direct Student Loans has been offered.
 Perkins Loan amounts are usually $1,000 to $2,000.
 Students sign loan forms at Trinity.
 No interest is charged on a Perkins Loan as long as the student remains in college.
 Nine months after leaving school, the student will receive payment instructions from Trinity; at that point an interest rate of 5% is enforced.

 These loans are for parents of dependent students, and are available to those who need additional funds to help pay for college after all other aid possibilities have been exhausted.
 It is not necessary to demonstrate financial need to be eligible for PLUS loans.
 These loans are subject to interest immediately, and the borrower can choose to make interest-only payments while the student is enrolled in school.

 Private or alternative loans are another option for individuals to fund their college education expenses.
 It is not necessary to demonstrate financial need to be eligible.
 Several different alternative loans are available, each with different characteristics.
 For detailed information, contact the lender.
 Students who do not meet an established income level will typically need a cosigner.
 Payment on alternative loans may begin immediately or may be deferred.
-Students must apply for the Stafford Loans before requesting an alternative loan.
+Students must apply for the Federal Direct Student Loans before requesting an alternative loan.